MamurSayor/MamurSayor/README.md

 # Welcome to my GitHub Profile!

-I'm Mamur Sayor, a passionate AI enthusiast and a learner in the field of Networking.
+I'm Mamur Sayor, a passionate Robotic and IoT enthusiast and a learner in the fields of AI, ML, DL.

 ## 🔭 Current Projects